15 guided tour companies that offer trips around the world (2025 update)

 Adventures by Disney Rhine River Cruise – Adventure Guides

 The luxury travel arm of Disney, Adventures by Disney is known for its focus on guided family tours.
 Since its founding in 2005, the company has continued to add new touring options with land- and river cruise-based adventures to destinations worldwide.
-Tours with Adventures by Disney can have upwards of 40 people, including kids under 10 years old.
+Land-based tours with Adventures by Disney can have upwards of 40 people, including kids under 10 years old.
 The tour company does offer some adult-only adventures as well.
+If you want to set sail on a small-ship adventure, group sizes can be well over 100 guests.

 One reason why travelers choose Adventures by Disney for family vacations is that they likely already partake in other Disney vacations and know the level of service Disney can provide.
-Adventures start at just under $2,100 for one person for a short two-night escape.
+Adventures start at just under $2,700 for one person for a short three-night escape.

 Peru Sacred Valley Womens Weaving Travellers CEO